JNK234/JNK-Blogs/_pages/about.md

 Hey !!
 I'm Narasimha Karthik and Welcome to my Blog.

 This is my personal blog where I write about stuffs i am interested and various topics of interest.
 I am a Deep learning practitioner working primarly with PyTorch Framework and Fast.ai API.
+I also love reading books mainly Fiction, Self help and Psychology books.

 You can connect with me on [Linkden](https://www.linkedin.com/in/narasimha-karthik-jwalapuram-82b0a2172/) and follow on [Twitter](https://twitter.com/Narasimhakarth4) for regular blog updates.